 The Master of Science in Architecture program recognizes the architecture profession is constantly changing and is therefore designed to be adaptable to the requirements of the industry.
-To this end it gives students the opportunity to focus their studies on a specific area of architecture to be able to directly apply their research to benefit the discipline.
+To this end, it gives students the opportunity to focus their studies on a specific area of architecture to be able to directly apply their research to benefit the discipline.
 Areas of concentration are selected by documented evidence of industry need and are flexible enough to be easily replaced by other concentrations as demands change.
 Upon completion of the degree, students will acquire specific skills sought after by employers that they can directly utilize in the workplace as contributing members of the profession.

-The full program is designed as a 30-36 credit curriculum and can be completed in one full year.
-Placement in the program with advanced standing is dependent on the previous education and experience of the student.
-The Program Director reviews each applicant's academic and work history to determine specific placement in the program.
+The full program is designed as a 36-37 credit curriculum (depending on the track) and can be completed in one full year, but with advanced standing based on previous education and experience, the credits may be reduced The Program Director reviews each applicant's academic and work history to determine specific placement in the program.
+There are two tracks in the program, the Research Track and the Façade Design and Technology Track.